MohaZamani/Neuronal-Populations-Simulation/README.md

 - [References](#references)

 ## Project Overview
-This project is part of the second neural computation course project for the academic year 1402-1403.
+This project is part of the second neural computation course project.
 The main goals are to understand how synaptic mechanisms work, analyze the behavior of neuron populations under different stimulation conditions, and simulate decision-making processes in neural circuits.

 ## Implemented Features
 1. **Synaptic Mechanisms**: